msoe-sse/msoe-sse.github.io/_constitution/sse_2018_constitution.md

     * Curate and distribute a quarterly newsletter with valuable information for members and stakeholders
     * Forward high-impact updates from individual members to the general membership
 * **Event Coordinator**
-    * Oversee / guide event committees to ensure events contribute to Organizational goals
+    * Oversee/guide event committees to ensure events contribute to Organizational goals
     * Manage SSE room and equipment reservations on the University’s room reservation software
     * Refer to the event feedback forms from the previous year when planning new or recurring events
     * Maintain SSE event calendar